 If you have an outstanding payment for a loan, credit card or bill and have not settled it, the lender can choose to take you to court and issue a County Court Judgement.

-My Financial Broker accepts over 2,000 loan applications every day and this includes people with adverse credit histories and CCJs.
-We have over 25 years of experience of working in the loans and finance industry and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.
+My Financial Broker accepts thousands of loan applications every day and this includes people with adverse credit histories and CCJs.
+We have over 25 years of combined experience working in the loans and financial industry, and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.